How meditation works

 This is how a meditation practice could look for you:

-• Notice thoughts, feelings and sensations as they arise – without judgement.
-It may be helpful to imagine each thought as leaf floating through the stream of your thoughts.
+- Notice thoughts, feelings and sensations as they arise – without judgement.
+It may be helpful to imagine each thought as a leaf floating through the stream of your thoughts.
 Rather than getting swept up in it, try letting it simply pass.

-• Thank yourself for practicing and taking the time to work on your mental wellbeing.
+- Thank yourself for practising and taking the time to work on your mental wellbeing.

 Making your routine stick